FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 7. Voicemail, Email, and LinkedIn Scripts

-7.1 The Voicemail Template — under 18 seconds
+7.1 The Voicemail Template — short and single-reason

-Brooks's voicemail rule is strict: under 18 seconds, name + company + ONE specific reason + number twice, no pitch.
+Brooks's voicemail rule is strict: keep it short, with name + company + ONE specific reason + number twice, and no pitch.
 The full script:

 7.2 The Cold Email Script

-Brooks ports the 4-Part Cold Open into email: subject line is a peer reference ("How [peer] cut [cost] 30%"), body is three sentences (reason, proof, ask), signature is plain text.
+Brooks ports the 4-Part Cold Open into email: the subject line is a peer reference ("How [peer] cut [cost]"), the body is three sentences (reason, proof, ask), and the signature is plain text.
 No "Hope this finds you well," no calendar link in the first touch.

 7.3 LinkedIn Connection Scripts

-LinkedIn was nascent for cold outreach in 2017, but Brooks already scripts the connect note (under 280 characters, name a mutual contact or shared group, no pitch) and the post-accept message (the same 4-Part Cold Open compressed into a DM).
+LinkedIn was nascent for cold outreach in 2017, but Brooks already scripts the connect note (short, naming a mutual contact or shared group, no pitch) and the post-accept message (the same 4-Part Cold Open compressed into a DM).

 8. The Daily Script Block